crossminer/CrossSim/README.md

 #### Input Format

-CROSSSim takes as input two files: Graph is stored in file "graph", and each line in the file has the following format:
+CrossSim takes as input two files: Graph is stored in file "graph", and each line in the file has the following format:

 ```node1#node2```